Skip to main content

 6 Perpetrator Grooming Behaviors Every Parent Needs to Know

-Perpetrators of child sexual abuse are not those scary men who lurk around playgrounds looking for opportunities.
-In fact, according to the Crimes Against Children Research Center, 90% of children who are sexually abused know their perpetrator.
+Understanding grooming behaviors and how grooming leads to child abuse is critical for protecting children.
+Perpetrators of child sexual abuse are not always scary men who lurk around playgrounds looking for opportunities.
+In fact, according to the Crimes Against Children Research Center, 80% of children who are sexually abused know their perpetrator.
+These perpetrators make calculated choices to groom children for abuse.
+By understanding how grooming operates, adults can more effectively intervene, respond, and protect children from harm.

-Perpetrators of sexual abuse are anywhere and everywhere.
-They are charismatic everyday people who earn the trust of others.
+Sexual grooming is not always obvious, and it’s not commonly reported by children.
+Groomers often take advantage of a child’s vulnerability, such as low self-esteem or a need for belonging, and may situate themselves in a position of power or as a trusted figure in a young person’s life.
 They could be a staff member at your child’s school; they could be your child’s coach or music instructor; they could be at your church; they could be the nanny; they could be your very own family member.

 01